-Recommended Project 7.5.12.1.1 - Adopt appropriate subdivision regulations which address the wildland-urban interface (See Model Subdivision Regulations in Resources Section 10.4 of CWPP).
+Recommended Project 7.5.12.1.1 - Adopt appropriate subdivision regulations which address the wildland-urban interface (See Model Fire Protection Standards in Resources Section 10.4 of CWPP).

-Project Coordinator - Chouteau County Board of County Commissioners
+Project Coordinator - Cascade County Rural Fire Council and Board of County Commissioners

-Recommended Project 7.5.12.1.2 - The county fire warden and fire chiefs need to ensure that wildland fire concerns are addressed in the subdivision review process for any future planned subdivision.
+Recommended Project 7.5.12.1.2 - The County Fire Chief's need to ensure that fire concerns are addressed in the subdivision review process for any future planned subdivision.
 The purpose for this input is to avoid creation or perpetuation of any untenable situations, from a fire protection standpoint.
-Issues such as road systems, water supply, building materials, asset protection zone and covenants covering vegetation management are all of concern to the fire warden and the fire chiefs and they can directly affect his ability to be effective.
+Issues such as road systems, water supply, building materials, asset protection zone and covenants covering vegetation management are all of concern to the Fire Chiefs and they can directly affect his/her ability to be effective.

-Project Coordinator - Chouteau County Planning Board and Chouteau County Board of County Commissioners
+Project Coordinator - Cascade County Planning Board and Cascade County Board of County Commissioners

-Recommended Project 7.5.12.1.3 - Develop a mechanism to track new development and structures, which are in the wildland-urban interface areas of the county to enable structure fire agencies and Chouteau County Community Wildfire Protection Plan Page 70

-Chouteau County Fire to pre-plan evacuations and fire attack.
+Recommended Project 7.5.12.1.3 - Develop a mechanism to track new development and structures, which are in the wildland-urban interface areas of the county to enable Cascade County Fire Departments to pre-plan evacuations and fire attack.

-Project Coordinator - Chouteau County Fire Warden and Planning Board
+Project Coordinator - Cascade County Fire Chiefs

-7.5.12.2.
+7.5.13.
 Agreements, MOU's & Operating Plans